 - Cut dried chilies into 1/4-inch pieces and then soak in warm water until softened (around 20 minutes), then drain in a sieve

-- While chilies soak, toast coriander in a dry, small, heavy skillet over moderate heat, shaking skillet, until fragrant (3-4 minutes), then cool.
-Thinly slice lower 6 inches of lemongrass stalks and finely chop.
+- While chilies soak, toast coriander in a dry, small, heavy skillet over moderate heat, shaking the skillet, until fragrant (3-4 minutes), then cool.
+Thinly slice the lower 6 inches of lemongrass stalks and finely chop.

-- Finely grind coriander and peppercorns with mortar & pestle or food processor for around 2 minutes, then toss with lemongrass, galangal, lime leaves, shallot, cilantro, garlic, fresh chilies, and soaked dry chilies in a bowl.
+- Finely grind coriander and peppercorns with a mortar & pestle or food processor for around 2 minutes, then toss with lemongrass, galangal, lime leaves, shallot, cilantro, garlic, fresh chilies, and soaked dry chilies in a bowl.

-- Pound mixture in 3 batches until a fairly smooth paste is formed, 8 to 10 minutes per batch, and transfer to clean bowl.
+- Pound mixture in 3 batches until a fairly smooth paste is formed, 8 to 10 minutes per batch, and transfer to a clean bowl.

 - Return all paste to mortar, then add salt and pound (or pulse) for about one minute until combined well

 Easy Ways to Help the Planet: